-- /5 how could the information you have gathered regarding this scenario impact on nursing practice - /5 conclusion summarizes the presentation - /3 the presentation adheres to time parameters - /5 the group stimulated class discussion - At the end of the presentation please hand in all the content portion of the group's presentation-readable rough notes, overheads, posters etc. are acceptable.
+- /2 report on the opinions you have gathered from 2 health care workers (who have been in health care for at least 2 years) and 2 lay persons. - /5 how could the information you have gathered regarding this scenario impact on nursing practice - /5 conclusion summarizes the presentation - /3 the presentation adheres to time parameters - /5 the group stimulated class discussion - At the end of the presentation please hand in all the content portion of the group's presentation-readable rough notes, overheads, posters etc. are acceptable.

-ASSIGNMENT #2 CLINICAL APPLICATION/VALIDATION OF AN IDENTIFIED NURSING ISSUE (40%)
+ASSIGNMENT #2 CLINICAL VALIDATION OF A NURSING ISSUE NOT COVERED IN THE COURSE (40%)